sagemath/trac_to_gh/Issue 8528.md

 # Issue 8528: type in an exception

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8528

 Original creator: ylchapuy